Yes, Google Drive can be used as part of a secure HIPAA compliance program.

-You can store documents containing PHI on Google Drive if the proper security controls in place.
-We will highlight what to consider when storing critical patient information on Google Drive.
+You can store documents containing PHI (Protected Health Information) on Google Drive if the proper security controls are in place.
+In this post, we will highlight what to consider when storing critical patient information on Google Drive.

 Files containing PHI stored on Google Drive should be encrypted before being uploaded.
 We can recommend several options that allow you to manage encryption keys in order to meet HIPAA requirements.

 - Good, no-cost software for manually encrypting your files include VeraCrypt and DiskCryptor.